-The recommended zones for this shrub are 4-8.
+The recommended zones for this shrub are 4 to 8.
 It originally comes from eastern North America.

 Size and Shape

-At maturity, the New Jersey tea will be 3-6' tall and wide, forming into a rounded shape.
+At maturity, the New Jersey tea will be 3 to 6 feet tall and wide, forming into a rounded shape.

 Full sun to partial shade is needed for this plant.

-The dark green leaves are ovate, glossy and 2-4" long with serrated edges.
+The dark green leaves are ovate, glossy and 2 to 4 inches long with serrated edges.
 Some have small hairs on the underside.

 At the end of spring, this shrub will start to produce clusters of fragrant white flowers at the ends of the branches.
 The blossoms and roots can be used to make dyes.